Share This Article

 9. Finland is the only country in the world where men spend more time with school-aged children than mothers.
 Finnish men spend on average 8 minutes more than women on child care.

-10. Globally, between 1998-2012, men’s time per day spent on unpaid care work increased by 13 minutes while women’s time per day spent on unpaid care work decreased by 10 minutes.
+10. Globally, statistics on fatherhood show that between 1998-2012, men’s time per day spent on unpaid care work increased by 13 minutes while women’s time per day spent on unpaid care work decreased by 10 minutes.

 11. According to the State of the World’s Father, at this pace of change, it will take 92 years to achieve equality in unpaid care work between men and women.

-12. However, if men were to do 50 per cent of unpaid care would, they would need to increase their time spent on unpaid care work by 50 minutes per day.
+12. However, if men were to do 50 per cent of unpaid care, they would need to increase their time spent on unpaid care work by 50 minutes per day.

 There is however hope for change.
 Men want to contribute more and have reported that they contributed equally to the share of domestic care work.